sukumar-chennari/react_projects/README.md

-create controlled  form using single state and on successful login the one successful message will be displayed Added the country selection and based on that state needs to be updated
+praticed with useEffect and after the created the table to show the data as per the buttons selected by the user hooks/useEffect/useeffect.jsx